Frequently Asked Questions

 - Is your clinic scent-free/allergy friendly?

 - The clinic is fragrance-sensitive, but uses ‘smokeless’ (low scent) moxibustion (burning mugwort), topical herbs, and essential oils.
 These are optional during your treatment.
 Please be respectful to others who may be sensitive to fragrances, including pregnant people, people with migraines, asthma, allergies, COPD, or MCS, by not wearing perfumes or scented products for your treatment.

 - Vegan, kosher/halal/etc, and allergy friendly custom herbal formulas are available on request.

 - What if I don’t want a particular treatment or a particular area of my body needled?

 - If you have specific concerns about the treatment or if you are not comfortable with certain areas of your body being touched or needled, please let me know.
 If you need to remain seated rather than lying down, are more comfortable on your side, would prefer to have your hands free during treatment, or have other concerns, please let me know during the intake and I will make sure your needs are accommodated.

 - You may feel a tapping or slight pricking sensation on needle insertion, but most people feel nothing at all.
 If you have any pain or discomfort, speak up so that I can make your treatment as relaxing and comfortable as possible.

 - How long does the appointment last?

-- First appointments are 90 minutes.
-Follow up appointments are scheduled for 1 hour.
+- Appointments last about 50 minutes.
 You should arrive 10-15 minutes early to your first appointment to fill out intake forms if you have not already filled them out electronically.